Raid on Santorini: Reprisals

 On April 29, German reinforcements from the island of Milos surrounded Vourvoulos.
 They arrested all local men aged 14 and older and threatened them with reprisals if they did not reveal those who helped the commandos.
 A few villagers admitted their involvement and were sent to the firing squad.
 Five men, among them the village mayor, were executed.
-It is unclear why the rest of the villagers and the village itself was spared.
+It is unclear why the rest of the villagers and the village itself were spared.
 It has been claimed that this was the result of a letter written to Lt Hesse by Lassen, warning him that his name was known to the Allies who would hold him accountable for any reprisals he ordered.
 A monument commemorating the victims has been erected in Vourvoulos.

 Aftermath

 Two commandos died in the operation and five civilians were shot in reprisal.
 Another 13 civilians from Imerovigli trying to loot German provisions in the radio building died when the demolition charges went off.
 The number of German casualties was around 40 and 19 were taken prisoner.
 Due to its violence, the operation became known as Lassen's Bloodbath.
 This and similar operations forced General Ulrich Kleemann to instruct his troops that "[they were] living in an enemy country" and to reinforce the Aegean garrisons with 4,000 men.
 These forces remained tied down in place for the rest of the war, depriving other fronts of their services.
-In August 1944, Kasoulis was posthumously awarded the Greek Cross of Valour.
+In August 1944, Kazoulis was posthumously awarded the Greek Cross of Valour.
 Sergeant Frank Kingston is buried at the Phaleron War Cemetery near Athens.